-The interventional radiology team includes neurologists, neurosurgeons, and radiologists who specialize in the diagnosis and treatment of vascular diseases of the brain and spinal cord, including:
+The Interventional NeuroRadiology Clinic is part of the Comprehensive Stroke Center.
+The interventional neuroradiology team includes neurologists, neurosurgeons, and radiologists who specialize in the diagnosis and treatment of vascular diseases of the brain and spinal cord, including:

 During your visit, your doctor may recommend a catheter angiogram.
 An angiogram is the best way to get a very accurate picture of the blood vessels of your brain or spinal cord.
 It is done as an outpatient procedure under conscious sedation (twilight sedation).
 A small catheter is used to inject contrast while x-ray pictures are taken.
 You will need to plan to be at the hospital for about 6 hours, though the test typically takes less than an hour.
 Your doctor will review the results with you immediately after the angiogram.

 If you are interested in finding out more about the Department of Neurology, our research and educational programs, news and events, or how you can give by donating, please visit our academic and departmental website.